Bio

 As a jazz bassist he freelances and performs around town for various events.
 Adrian believes in entertaining, as well as educating, through music and has often been praised for his connection with audiences.
 Alex Hutchinson of the Ottawa Citizen labelled Adrian “a cool guide to hot jazz” while Doug Fischer, also of the Ottawa Citizen, referred to him as “a musical missionary.”
 John Kelman of All About Jazz wrote that “Cho’s intentions were clearly to educate as much as entertain, and he succeeded on both fronts.”

-As a veteran of the tech industry with over thirty years of experience working in a variety of engineering and business roles, Adrian worked for decades in software development, spent over a decade working in software intellectual property management, and eventually transitioned to helping companies boost their impact, navigate chaos, and break through challenges.
+As a veteran of the tech industry with almost thirty years of experience working in a variety of engineering and business roles, Adrian worked for decades in software development, spent over a decade working in software intellectual property management, and eventually transitioned to helping companies boost their impact, navigate chaos, and break through challenges.
 Companies he has worked for include IBM, Shopify, Fujitsu, Bankers Trust, and he has been a consultant at many other companies including Bosch and Proctor & Gamble.
 Before leaving “big tech” his last major role was as the Director of Getting Shit Done at Shopify where he supported efficient operations during growth of the company from 900 to 6000 employees.

 Adrian loves to share his unique cross-disciplinary experience and perspectives through teaching and writing.
 He has been teaching in Carleton University’s Learning in Retirement/Lifelong Learning program since 2011.
 His book, The Jazz Process: Collaboration, Innovation and Agility, published by Addison-Wesley in 2010, is an in-depth treatise on individual and collaborative creativity that has been endorsed by a diverse collection of thought leaders including psychologist and creativity guru Keith Sawyer, and author of eight books on design and innovation, Scott Berkun.
 Reviewers have praised the book as “a huge payback for the time invested in reading it,” “a deep exploration of collaborative know-how,” “a concept of leadership and teamwork that’s well suited for the Google-age workplace,” and “a top pick for any business collection!”